-The primary objective of the Human Services Technology Substance Abuse program is the development of competent human services professionals.
-The Human Services Technology/Substance Abuse concentration prepares students to assist in drug and alcohol counseling, prevention-oriented educational activities, rehabilitation with recovering clients, managing community-based programs, counseling in residential facilities, and pursuit of four-year degrees.
+The primary objective of the Human Services Technology, Addiction and Recovery program is the development of competent human services professionals.
+The Human Services Technology, Addiction and Recovery concentration prepares students to assist in drug and alcohol counseling, prevention-oriented educational activities, rehabilitation with recovering clients, managing community-based programs, counseling in residential facilities, and pursuit of four-year degrees.

 Graduates should qualify for positions as substance abuse counselors, DUI counselors, halfway house workers, residential facility employees, and substance education specialists.
 With educational and clinical experiences, graduates can obtain certification by the North Carolina Substance Abuse Board.